rosostolato/ngx-restmodel/README.md

 ## About

-Request from a restful api and link it to a model
+Request from a restful api and link it to a model.

+I am a fun of Restangular but I've got desapointed with the version of Angular 2+.
+But since on AngularJs, I wish Restangular could bind them methods on prototype and not inside its body.
+So I tried to create this lib.

+It's very experimental and maybe not correctly implemented, but I'm still developing the Idea.
+If you want to contribute, please send me e-mail (I need help).

 ## Installation